digitalrebar/digitalrebar/config/services/examples/README.txt

 }

-type/internal - means that open crowbar will run a server of this name. type/external - means that open crowbar will add the service to consul.
+type/internal - means that open rebar will run a server of this name. type/external - means that open rebar will add the service to consul.

 name should have one of the following values.
 Additional values will attempt to be built from a set of rules.